hso-nn/crm-sdk/WebAPI.md

 ```text
 Enterprise version only
 ```
-The executeSavedQuery has two parameters:
+The executeSavedQuery has two arguments:
   * logicalName
   * queryName